TrailBlazer: Trajectory Control for Diffusion-Based Video Generation: Related Work

 Recently several works have been proposed to solve the controllability in video synthesis problem by using pre-trained models together with low-level conditioning information such as edge or depth maps.
 Control-A-Video \cite{chen2023controlavideo} and MagicProp \cite{yan2023magicprop} use depth maps with ControlNet to train a temporal-aware network.
-Text2Video-Zero \cite{text2video-zero} partially achieves controllability by initializing the latent frames conditioned on the first frame with applied linear translation.
-However, it does not know about the reconstructed subject, making it difficult to edit the video (e.g., the user might need to know the initial position after synthesis, and then adjust the the shifting factor).
+T2V-Zero \cite{text2video-zero} partially achieves controllability by initializing the latent frames conditioned on the first frame with applied linear translation.
+However, the control is indirect and requires two steps.
+First, the user first needs to locate the subject's numerical location, and then adjust a translation offset.
 Distinct from the methods above, we use an attention injection method to guide the denoising path rather than optimization, and in general this is robust to different random seeds.
-We note that our method can position and animate the bounding boxes with keyframing to control the subject.
+The recent project Peekaboo \cite{jain2023peekaboo} is concurrent with TrailBlazer and shares similar goals.
+Both Peekaboo and TrailBlazer guide subjects in video by manipulating the attention, however the formulations differ in many details.
+Peekaboo's use of an infinite negative attention injection in the background regions appears to often result in backgrounds with missing detail.
+In \SecRef{sec:exp}, we will provide both quantitative and visual evidence to demonstrate the better controllability and quality of our results.
+Other very recent preprints that address the layout-to-video problem in differing ways include \cite{lian2023llmgrounded, wang2024boximator, yang2024directavideo}.
+We do not compare against these concurrent works because their source was not available at the time of writing.